 One more detail worth mentioning: orgs sometimes pick up dropped or unsigned rosters just ahead of major events.
 For example, in April, Cloud9 picked up the old Gambit Esports roster that qualified for the PGL Antwerp Major in CS:GO, and OpTic Gaming picked up the old Esports Arena roster ahead of the ALGS Split 2 playoffs in Apex Legends.
 Out of fairness, those orgs didn’t receive points for qualifying for the event -- but they did earn points for how their new teams performed at the event.

-Any org can field outstanding teams in only a single game -- think Sentinels in VALORANT last year, or T1 in League of Legends seemingly always.
+Oftentimes, orgs field outstanding teams in only a single game -- think Sentinels in VALORANT in 2021, or T1 in League of Legends seemingly always.
 But the truly great orgs have teams that are competitive in, and win titles, in multiple esports.
-These are the very best esports orgs in the world so far in 2022, entering September.
+With only one month left in the year, these have been the very best esports orgs in the world in 2022.

 Photo credit: PGL

-Two-thirds of the way through the year, FaZe Clan remain atop Nerd Street’s ranking of the best esports orgs in the world in 2022 -- primarily on the strength of their CS:GO team.
-FaZe won the first Major of the year in Antwerp, then won the next two biggest tournaments in IEM Katowice and IEM Cologne.
-They also won ESL Pro League Season 15 and are within striking distance of the prestigious IEM Grand Slam.
+FaZe Clan have been neck and neck with OpTic Gaming for most of the second half of the year in Nerd Street’s ranking of the best esports orgs in the world in 2022 -- primarily on the strength of their CS:GO team during the first half of the year.
+FaZe won the first Major of the year in Antwerp, and won the next two biggest tournaments in IEM Katowice and IEM Cologne.
+They also won ESL Pro League Season 15 and finished second at the Blast Fall Finals.